munificent/craftinginterpreters/book/superclasses.md

 <aside name="field">

 Another difference compared to `OP_GET_PROPERTY` is that we don't try to look for a shadowing field first.
-Fields are not inherited so `super` expressions always resolve to methods.
+Fields are not inherited, so `super` expressions always resolve to methods.

 If Lox were a prototype-based language that used *delegation* instead of *inheritance*, then instead of one *class* inheriting from another *class*, instances would inherit from ("delegate to") other instances.
-In that case, fields *can* be inherited and we would need to check for them here.
+In that case, fields *could* be inherited, and we would need to check for them here.

 </aside>